Friday, August 28, 2020

 Dr. Laskowski said warning signs like becoming more withdrawn, isolated and spending more time on screens (social media, games, etc) could indicate that your child is struggling.
 “Sometimes warning signs can be difficult or impossible to notice,” she said.
 “Getting in to see the pediatrician for a well visit can potentially uncover some of these issues.”

-Dr. Weiermiller suggest daily conversations with your kids about how they are feeling, and Traynor recommends limiting exposure to news and information about COVID-19 to help decrease confusion, fear and anxiety.
+Dr. Weiermiller suggest daily conversations with your kids about how they are feeling.